haiqu/rx-nga/Rx.md

 ## Stack Shufflers

 These add additional operations on the stack elements that'll keep later code much more readable.
+There are significantly more shufflers that can be useful, but which aren't needed for the Rx kernel.
+The additional ones are implemented in the standard library.

 ````
 :tuck      "xy-yxy"   dup push swap pop ;